IRA Charitable Rollover Gift

 - – You have an outstanding pledge to a charity.
 The IRA charitable rollover can satisfy a pledge without violating rules against self-dealing.

-- – You would like to make an additional charitable gift, but it would not be deductible because of the annual limitation of 60 percent of adjusted gross income for charitable contributions.
+- – You would like to make an additional charitable gift, but it would not be deductible because you have already reached your adjusted gross income annual limitation for charitable contributions.
+The IRA charitable rollover is equivalent to a deduction because it is not included in taxable income.